alexjarvis/revisions_rss/README.txt

 ------------------------------------------------------------------------------
   - Copy the module files to modules/
   - Enable the module on the Drupal admin page.
+  - The node types to generate feeds for can be controlled on the "Revision RSS publishing" tab of the "RSS publishing" page (admin/content/rss-publishing)

 Credits / Contact